 Examples of platforms requiring an achievement system:

-- Games on Sony's PlayStation 3 include a "Trophy" list, with individual tasks graded from Bronze through Platinum depending on their relative difficulty.
+- Games on Sony's PlayStation 3, PlayStation 4, PlayStation 5 and PlayStation Vita include a "Trophy" list, with individual tasks graded from Bronze through Gold depending on their relative difficulty and a Platinum trophy for 100% Completion on the trophy list (though most smaller games tend to not have a Platinum, especially during the PS3 era).
 For some trophies, their details may be hidden until the player acquires them (or reaches a certain point in gameplay) to avoid leaking potential spoilers.
 The player's Trophy List is also accessible through their online profile.

 Individual game examples: